Are you passionate about enhancing the wellbeing of children? Do you wish to find a practical application for your interest and skills?

 - Support and MISA

-You will be given the first year’s membership of MISA and become a member on completion of your training.
+You will be given life membership of MISA and become a member on completion of your training.
 This will allow you to access the resources and support you need to become a proficient Instructor.

 As a MISP Instructor you’ll be helping improve the wellbeing of children by using the MISP to: